AkankshaShinde3/Digital-Land-Record-System/readme.md

-# Digital Land Record System – Frontend
+# Digital Land Record System

 The Digital Land Record System, built with **React** and **Vite**.
 It provides a user interface for interacting with the Land Registry smart contract.